OpenGov Foundation: Madison

 Madison is a government policy co-creation platform that opens up laws and legislation.
 Issa's congressional team launched Project Madison in December 2011 to support opposition to SOPA and PIPA in the U.S. Congress.
 A group of U.S. representatives and senators used Madison to develop alternative legislation, the Online Protection and Enforcement of Digital Trade Act.

 Fast Company described the Madison beta version as "a stripped-down interactive blogging platform, which allows citizens to select individual passages of legislation, and strike or add their own language, with comments for each suggestion.
 Citizens are encouraged to like or dislike each change, with the most popular suggestions rising to the top."

-Madison has since grown and been adopted by governments across the country and globe, including Washington, DC, the federal government of Mexico, and the United Nations.
+Madison has since grown and been adopted by governments across the country and globe, including Washington, D.C., the federal government of Mexico, and the United Nations.
 In February 2015, The White House used Madison to crowdsource its Public Participation Playbook.

-In 2016, Bloomberg Philanthropies "What Works Cities" program and the Sunlight Foundation began using Madison to develop municipal open data policies in the initiative's member cities, including Buffalo, NY, Syracuse, NY, Memphis, TN, Nashville, TN and Arlington, TX.
+In 2016, Bloomberg Philanthropies "What Works Cities" program and the Sunlight Foundation began using Madison to develop municipal open data policies in the initiative's member cities, including Buffalo, New York, Syracuse, New York, Memphis, Tennessee, Nashville, Tennessee and Arlington, Texas.

 In May 2017, The OpenGov Foundation released Madison 4.0 as open source software and ceased active development of the platform.

 Open Source Software and Open Data in Government

 The OpenGov Foundation has provided expert guidance to policymakers and staff on the use of open source software and open data at all levels of government in the United States.

 At the national level, The OpenGov Foundation spearheaded successful efforts in 2015 to allow Members of Congress to both use open source software and actively participate in open source software development.
 In a Huffington Post interview on the impact of the ruling, U.S. Congressman Jared Polis said, "By taking advantage of the newest technology and collaborating with the open source community, we can improve everything from the accessibility of congressional websites to the efficiency of business on the House floor.
 Personally, I can’t wait to begin integrating open source technology into my office’s daily operations.”

 At the local level, The OpenGov Foundation and the Free Law Founders coalition, which it co-founded in 2013 and continues to co-lead, have achieved two major victories advancing the public's access to the public laws in open data formats.
-In 2014, the City of San Francisco, CA, at the urging of then-Supervisor Mark Farrell, became the first city in the United States to adopt an open legal data framework for local laws.
-During the same year, the City of New York, NY became the first city in the United States to formally require its laws and legal codes be published in open data formats.
+In 2014, the City of San Francisco, California, at the urging of then-Supervisor Mark Farrell, became the first city in the United States to adopt an open legal data framework for local laws.
+During the same year, the City of New York, New York became the first city in the United States to formally require its laws and legal codes be published in open data formats.
 New York City Council Member Ben Kallos drafted the "Law Online Act," which New York City Mayor Bill de Blasio signed into law in August 2014.